apokryphus/spectre/README.md

 ### Post-Installation
 - Remove `mod_EH_Shared_Imports` if `modSharedImports` already exists.
 - Use [this (CLICK ME)](https://www.nexusmods.com/witcher3/mods/7171) for the mod menu.
-- Copy the following keybinds configuration at the beginning of the `input.settings` file, located in your `Documents\The Witcher 3` folder:
+- Copy the following keybinds configuration and paste them at the beginning of the `input.settings` file, located in your `Documents\The Witcher 3` folder:

 ```